Man of Sorrows

 Sorrow on the other hand—while never pursued—comes into one’s life and compels us to see our own finitude and frailty.
 It demands of us seriousness and tenderness if we are to live life the way it is meant to be lived.
 One of the most important things sorrow does is to show us what it needs and responds to.
 Wilde said it himself: “Sorrow is a wound that bleeds when any hand but that of love touches it, and even then must bleed again, though not in pain.”

 Of all the descriptions given about Jesus, there is one that unabashedly stands out to confront us.
 It is a description uttered by the prophet Isaiah, prodding mind and heart at once: “He was despised and rejected by men, a man of sorrows, and acquainted with grief.
 Like one from whom men hide their faces; he was despised, and we esteemed him not.
 Surely he took up our infirmities and carried our sorrows, yet we considered him stricken by God, smitten by him, and afflicted” (Isaiah 53:3).
-Whether holding glimpses of global suffering or personal pain and loss, Isaiah’s is a fitting description to reflect upon.
+Whether holding glimpses of global suffering or personal pain and loss or both, Isaiah’s is a fitting description to reflect upon.

 Maybe you are at a time in your life when hurt is writ large upon your thoughts.
 Jesus is not unacquainted with your pain.
 In fact, he draws near particularly with a hand of love.
 Your wound may still bleed for a while to remind you of your weakness.
 But he can help carry the pain to carry you in strength.
 This could indeed be holy ground for you.
 It most certainly was for him.